 The person who is 100% perfect all the time with their food I would argue is unhealthy!
-Sure their nutrition is great, however their obsessive relationship they have with food creates an unhealthy psychological approach to eating that in turn creates a social behaviour that will alienate them from relationships with other people.
-It is all about a finding a balance.
+Sure their nutrition is great, however, the obsessive relationship they have with food creates an unhealthy psychological approach to eating that in turn creates a social behaviour that will alienate them from relationships with other people.
+It is all about finding a balance.
 Eating too much is equally as bad as not eating enough.

 You see I have found that in order to be healthy you cannot ignore all of the necessary factors that affect the entire system.
 Nutrition is just one part of the puzzle.
 Exercise, reducing your stress and getting a good night sleep would be some of the others.
 To just have great food and never exercise does not make a healthy person.
 Just as exercising without eating good nutrition is pointless, as you will end up in the same place.
 You must have a balance.

 - 90% of the time for like the 80/20 rule, however, I do also believe it needs to be adjusted depending on your current status.
 The more you need to change in terms of weight, injury, fitness, the more strict you need to be with your food.
 A cheat meal here or there will not break the bank as long as you get back on track straight away.
 A rule of thumb would be great results

 - 85% of the time when you have achieved results and stayed in shape for longer than 1 year.

 - 80% of the time for a person who has stayed in shape for longer than 2 years.